kagsteiner/AdminKlaus/README.md

 ## Features

 - **Natural Language Interface**: Describe your goals in plain English
-- **AI-Powered Planning**: Claude creates a plan and lists the exact commands
+- **AI-Powered Planning**: Claude creates a plan and lists the exact commands (the LLM being used is Sonnet 4.5)
 - **User Confirmation**: Always asks before executing commands
 - **Error Handling**: Stops on failures and asks how to proceed
 - **SSH-Based**: Works with any remote server via SSH